An Ancient Obsession

 In the Victorian era, autograph collecting became a mania and demand was insatiable.
 Virtually no popular figure could avoid the inevitable autograph requests.
 This demand led to the development of a commercial marketplace for autographs, something that had never existed before.
 In fact, two arteries to this marketplace opened at about the same time.
 There had always been book and antique shops, and these might carry some manuscripts from time to time.
 Likewise, auction rooms were common throughout the United States, and a few manuscripts might find their way to them.
 However, there were neither autograph dealers nor auctions dedicated primarily to autographs.
 The need became dramatic as the first generation of American collectors began to disappear in the 1870s and 1880s, and their collections needed a way to reach the public.

 In 1887, Walter R. Benjamin established a shop on Broadway selling autographs and manuscripts, quite likely the first such retail business in the United States and surely the first major one.
-His first promotional piece stated, “It is no use trying to coax an autograph from Gladstone.
-An application will only result in the receipt of a lithograph on a postal card.”
+His first promotional piece stated, "It is no use trying to coax an autograph from Gladstone.
+An application will only result in the receipt of a lithograph on a postal card."
 Ergo, buy your Gladstone letter from the Benjamin firm.
 The next year, Francis Madigan founded a similar business, one that enjoyed similar success.
-From then until 1936, the Benjamin firm (eventually led by Walter’s daughter, Mary) and the Madigan company (eventually led by Francis’ son, Thomas), with a few others, dominated the autograph market.
+From then until 1936, the Benjamin firm (eventually led by Walter's daughter, Mary) and the Madigan company (eventually led by Francis' son, Thomas), with a few others, dominated the autograph market.
 When Thomas died, his widow consigned his stock to Benjamin, thus combining these two giants of the field.
 Comparable in importance was Dr. A. S. W. Rosenbach, who in the first half of the 20th century carried some of the most significant autographs to reach the market, many of European origin, and helped to create collections for the Huntington and other great libraries.
-Charles Sessler in Philadelphia and Goodspeed’s in Boston were also known for their autograph stock in this era.
+He also left as a monument one of the finest manuscript depositories in the country, the Rosenbach Museum and Library in Philadelphia.
+Charles Sessler in Philadelphia and Goodspeed's in Boston were also known for their autograph stock in this era.
 Their customers included tycoons like J.P.
 Morgan and men soon to make their own mark, such as Franklin D. Roosevelt.